JasperSylvestre/Data-Science-Portfolio/medical-error-prediction/README.md

 # data-science-portfolio / medical-error-prediction

 ## About Me

 I am Jasper Sylvestre, an NCSU alumni with a B.S. in Statistics and a Minor in Mathematics, an aspiring data scientist, and current software developer working with training LLMs.
 I am passionate about machine learning, deep learning, and AI with regards to data science.
 I hope to enter graduate school with a focus on data science, applied statistics, and machine learning in the coming semester or maybe next year.
 This repository showcases a project with analysis related to data science.

 ## Project: Medical Error Prediction

 This project aims to predict broad categories of medical errors using machine learning techniques, specifically employing Random Forest classification and Latent Semantic Analysis (LSA).
 It is a refinement of a project previously conducted at North Carolina State University (NCSU) for ST 495 instructed by Srijan Sengupta during the Fall of 2023.
 The original project was a collaborative effort with team members: myself, Laylani Callaway, Casey Devine, Tyler March, and Lucy Liu.

+The final result shows that the final random forest model has a classification error rate between 5.7 and 7.8%, and the model using LSA data performed statistically significantly worse than the model not using LSA data.

 ## Data Confidentiality